naninovel/docs/docs/api/index.md

 ; Reveal message with half of the normal speed and
 ; don't wait for user input to continue.
 @print "Lorem ipsum dolor sit amet." speed:0.5 waitInput:false

+; Print the line with "Together" displayed as author name and ; make all visible characters author of the printed text.
+@print "Hello World!" author:* as:"Together"

+; Similar, but make only "Kohaku" and "Yuko" the authors.
+@print "Hello World!" author:Kohaku,Yuko as:"Kohaku and Yuko"
 ```

 ## printer